 The different actors of society should adopt a constructive, long-term and solidarity-based dialogue with individuals with non-normative abilities who have migrated to Sweden.
 It will create increased participation and an equally inclusive integration.

-Useful links (in Swedish)
+Reference list and useful links (in Swedish)